OpenNMT/OpenNMT/docs/options/concept.md

 ## Configuration files

-When using the main scripts `preprocess.lua`, `train.lua` and `translate.lua`, you can pass your options using a configuration file.
+You can pass your options using a configuration file.
 The file has a simple key-value syntax with one `option = value` per line.
 Here is an example:

 ```
 $ cat generic.txt